 As they form part of the Araceæ family, their flowers aren't showy.
 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the section that can be pollinated.
 Blooms can last up to five days and is usually visible during late spring or early summer around 20cm from the soil line.
 Unfortunately, producing blooms is a rare occurrence due to the unfavored growing conditions found in a typical domestic setting.

 Repot every two years in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 ZZ Plants are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock) - so only repot if you feel it's necessary.
 A deformed plastic pot caused by the strong root system is entirely normal and doesn't always indicate a transplant is needed.

 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, mix in an extra amount of perlite to the potting mix to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for spider mite, aphids, scale, thrips, whitefly, blackfly, vine weevils & mealybugs.
+Keep an eye out for spider mites, aphids, scale, thrips, whitefly, blackfly, vine weevils & mealybugs.
 Common diseases associated wth ZZ Plants are root or tuber rot, red leaf-spot, botrytis & southern blight - click here to learn about these issues.

 Members of the Araceæ family typically contain poisonous calcium oxalate crystals, with Zamioculcas being no exception.
 Other members of this family include Philodendron, Alocasia and Spathiphyllum (Peace Lilies).
 If eaten, vomiting, nausea with a loss of appetite could occur and consumption of large quantities must be dealt with quickly.